How to begin programming in Python

-Repl.it is an excellent online IDE (link here).
+- Repl.it is an excellent online IDE.
 You will need an email to login but the advantage of an online IDE is that you can still access and run your code on a school PC or laptop even if they don’t have Python installed.

-Snakify have a really good Python course (here).
+Snakify have a really good Python course.
 Again this will take you through all of the basics in Python

-W3 Schools is also very good (here).
-Not only does it teach you Python but it’s a really nice reference site too
+W3 Schools also has a very good Python Tutorial.
+Not only does it teach you Python but it’s a really nice reference site too.

-Flappy Bird Pygame Zero Tutorial – a great first tutorial including information on how to download and set up Mu together with Python basics.
+- Flappy Bird Pygame Zero Tutorial – a great first tutorial including information on how to download and set up Mu together with Python.

 - Candy Crush Pygame Zero Tutorial – this builds on the skills in Flappy Bird and includes loops, arrays and more advanced logic.